 You may also take courses in all four of these areas.

 Here are some highlights of our MC in Digital Media and Storytelling degree program:

 - A total of 36 credit hours— 18 each in Foundations and Applications, expanding your knowledge and technical skills in non-fictional narrative

 - Real-world curriculum equips students from diverse backgrounds with a broader, more in-depth skill set so that they can become productive members of communications teams in a variety of organizations

 - Two Capstone courses integrate learning from all coursework and culminate in a professional project that is widely distributed to the public

-Learn using state-of-the-art equipment in our Convergence Studio and technology labs What you can expect as a Loyola student Loyola's practical curriculum focuses on current trends, issues, and advancements so you will graduate fully prepared to enter a globally-connected, communication-related workforce.
+Learn using state-of-the-art equipment in our Convergence Studio and technology labs.
+Loyola's practical curriculum focuses on current trends, issues, and advancements so you will graduate fully prepared to enter a globally-connected, communication-related workforce.